-Abortion occurs when an embryo or fetus is expelled from a woman's body.
-Abortions can be spontaneous or induced.
-In the legal context, discussions about abortions usually involve induced, or intentional, abortions.
-Below, you'll find an overview of abortion history.
+Abortion occurs when an embryo or fetus is expelled from a woman's body before birth; thus resulting in the death of the fetus.
+While abortions can be spontaneous or induced, discussions about abortions in the legal context usually involve induced, or intentional, abortions.

-Before the United States became a country, the common law of England permitted abortions before the fetus "quickened."
-Quickening was the term used to describe the mother's first feeling of the fetus moving in her uterus.
-Typically, quickening occurs between the sixteenth and eighteenth weeks of pregnancy.
+Before the founding of the United States, the common law of England permitted abortions before the fetus "quickened," which was the term used to describe the mother's first feeling of the fetus moving in her uterus.
+Typically, quickening occurs between the sixteenth and twentieth weeks of pregnancy.

-In the first chapter of the United States' abortion history, laws regarding abortions did not exist until the 1800s.
-Women at that time were not allowed to vote and were not allowed to be doctors or members of the American Medical Association, which, along with religious leaders, advocated the passage of laws outlawing abortion.
-Abortions in the nineteenth century were generally unsafe, and women who survived abortions frequently were left sterile.
-By the 1880s, all states had laws criminalizing abortions.
-These laws stayed on the books until the 1960s and 1970s.
+In the first chapter of the United States' history, laws regarding abortions did not exist until the 1800s.
+At that time, women weren't allowed to vote, become doctors, or join the American Medical Association (AMA).
+The AMA and religious leaders were actively advocating the passage of laws outlawing abortion.
+In the nineteenth century, abortions were generally unsafe and the women who managed to survive abortions often became sterile.
+By the 1880s, all states had laws criminalizing abortions, and these laws stayed intact until the 1960s and 1970s.

 U.S. Abortion History: The Twentieth Century

 Beginning in the mid-twentieth century, U.S. abortion history took a turn.
 Women's groups, along with doctors and lawyers, organized a movement to reform abortion laws.
 Reformers cited inequalities between men and women that were exacerbated by women's inability to adequately control their reproductive lives.
 The post-World War II population explosion also increased awareness about the environment and the need to limit family size.